mulcmu/esphome-ge-laundry-uart/README.md

 TODO:

-- Build and test PCB for the interface hardware.
+- Build and test PCB Rev 0.3.
-- Design enclosure
+- Post STL for enclosure
 - Test dryer sending acknowledge response to packets
-- Add #define to configure header for either washer or dryer.
+- Add #define or options of some sort to configure header for either washer or dryer.
+- Packets are currently hard coded with address for my appliances.
+Make this configurable with correct checksums.
+- Change repository name to esphome-ge-laundry-uart
 - Test with a GEA2 appliance.

 Related projects: